For UK bookings and info conact Nick Gibbs:

 keep us young and brings loads of new ideas to the songs from his musical lineage through Cheltenham Music College.

-Jons favorite bass amp is an Ampeg, and he doesn't like heights, so we won't be gigging up the Eiffel Tower!
+Jons favorite bass amp is an Ampeg, and he doesn't like heights and especially stairs, so we won't be gigging up the Eiffel Tower!

 Lyndon Webb - Production and Sound

 Lyndon joins us for really special big headline gigs on mandolin and guitars, but is more often seen lurking

 behind the sound desk.
 Lyndon has engineered the sound for FolkLaw at several festivals and venues over the years and

 is also behind the recording, production and mixing

 of Smokey Joe and the Tales That They Tell at Victoria Est Studios.
 In other guises Lyndon plays with Gerry Colvin

 in the The Gerry Colvin band, Stuart Earl in

 My Name Is Earl and more bands than you can shake your hat at, which is why you only see him on stage with us on rare occasions!